Miaxos/Asbru/architecture/resolver_directive.md

 ### Arguments

 - `service`: Describe the Service used to get these data.
-(How services are described in Asbru)
 - `methodName`: Method name for the service, depending of the transport method, it can have multiple meanings (RPC for GRPC, REST endpoint for REST API)
 - `cacheMethod`: Describe the behavior of sub-resolvers: